YuriMakaruk/redocly/onboarding.md

 ## Step 2: Branding

-In this step, you can personalize the look and feel of your tenant.
+In this step, you can personalize the look and feel of your tenant, such as:

-**You can:**

 - Upload your company logo
 - Choose your primary and accent colors